Welcome to Wachler & Associates - Experienced Nationally Recognized Healthcare Lawyers

 We have successfully represented a wide variety of healthcare providers including: physicians, hospitals, home health agencies (HHAs), skilled nursing facilities (SNF), hospices, ambulatory surgery centers (ASCs), physician organizations (POs), physician hospital organizations (PHOs), laboratories, pharmacies, accountable care organizations (ACOs), urgent care centers, independent diagnostic testing facilities (IDTFs), DMEPOS and other medical device and equipment suppliers, and many others.

 Our attorneys tailor services to address clients’ specific needs.
-Whether you are facing significant legal challenges, proactively structuring your healthcare business to comply with rules and regulations, or simply need a “go to” firm for day-to-day legal guidance, we provide efficient and effective legal representation.
+Whether you are facing significant legal challenges, proactively structuring your healthcare business to comply with rules and regulations, or simply need a “go to” firm for day-to-day legal guidance, our Michigan healthcare lawyers provide efficient and effective legal representation.
 Our widespread experience and innovative thinking often result in strategies and approaches that others have not considered.

 The lawyers of Wachler & Associates, P.C. specialize in all areas of healthcare law.
 We guide our clients through the legal aspects of health care so that they can focus on their business and patient care.
 Our attorneys regularly work with providers’ existing counsel to provide the healthcare expertise required to advise healthcare clients.
 We have extensive experience representing providers in all areas of healthcare law, including, but not limited to:Stark Law, Anti-Kickback Statute, Fraud & Abuse